deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 1. Have a deploy workflow listen for when the build workflow completes (`pull` approach).
 1. Have the build workflow trigger the deploy workflow (`push` approach).
 1. Have the deploy workflow include the build workflow (`include` approach).
+1. Have the deploy workflow include the build workflow, and use a template for the deployment jobs (`include` approach with reusable workflows).

 I typically prefer to use the `include` approach, but I'll show each approach so you can decide which one you prefer for a given scenario.